nosarthur/nosarthur.github.io/_drafts/aws.md

         * US West (N. California)
         * US West (Oregon)

-## configuration
+## basic account configuration

-After signing up for AWS (free tier), the first thing to do is to set up
+After signing up for AWS (free tier account for example), the first thing to do is to [set up a user account](http://docs.aws.amazon.com/lambda/latest/dg/setting-up.html).
+There are two steps to this process:

 * create individual IAM user, e.g., dev
 * create user group to assign permissions, e.g., dev-group